tmmcguire/fasthashmap/README.md

 Hashtable
 ---------

 The hashtable code is loosely based on Python's dictionaries.
+Since the HashMap implementation in the Rust standard library has been updated to be Robin Hood Hashing (i.e. bucket stealing), this implementation may not be faster than the standard libraries', although using the DJB2 hash function makes it likely.

+It should be possible to mix-n-match hashing function implementations, though, so it might be worth experimenting further.
+Soon.

-For more information on them, see
+For more information on this implementation, see

 * [dictobject.c](http://hg.python.org/cpython/file/tip/Objects/dictobject.c)